FEUP-ESOF-2020-21/open-cx-t6g3-its/README.md

 - **Actor**.
 User

-- **Description**. this use case exists so that the user is able to enter in their personal account associated with their already existing google account in order save their data such as the polls they will use in upcoming conferences.
+- **Description**. this use case exists so that the user is able to enter in their personal account associated with their already existing google account in order to save their data such as the polls they will use in upcoming conferences.

 - **Preconditions and Postconditions**. in order to register in the app via google the user must have a personal google account.